-Therefore, as it happens at the global level, these facts call for action on single-use plastics in the Mediterranean region, which may not be limited to a top-x.
-It has to be noted that some microplastics, not included in the above characterisation table, shall be considered as single-use plastics (e.g. scrubbing agents in cosmetics, detergents, paints).
+Therefore, these facts call for action on single-use plastics in the Mediterranean region, which may not be limited to a top-x.
+It has to be noted that some microplastics, not included in the above characterisation table, should be also considered as single-use plastics (e.g. scrubbing agents in cosmetics, detergents, paints).